Banno/kafka4s/docs/src/main/tut/index.md

 ## Learning more

-To learn more about kafka4s, start with our [Getting Started Guide](/kafka4s/docs/).
+To learn more about kafka4s, start with our [Getting Started Guide](/kafka4s/docs/) or check out the [kafka4s Scaladoc](https://www.javadoc.io/doc/com.banno/kafka4s_2.12) for more info..